arunaabhs/Velora/README.md

 # ⚡ Velora — Modern eCommerce Web App 🛍️

 **Velora** is a sleek, high-performance eCommerce platform built with **React.js**, **Tailwind CSS**, and **Redux Toolkit**.
-Designed with a mobile-first approach, Velora delivers a seamless shopping experience with intuitive navigation, clean UI, and robust state management.
+Designed with a website-first approach, Velora delivers a seamless shopping experience with intuitive navigation, clean UI, and robust state management.

 ---